-The law sets out the minimum working conditions of employees.
+The Labour Standards Act sets out the minimum working conditions of employees.
 But there are exceptions for students who work at summer camps.
 In this article, "summer camp" refers to a sleep-away camp.
 It's sometimes called a "vacation camp."

 Important!
 If you work at a camp where the children and counsellors go home at night, then it's a "day camp," and different rules might apply.
 To learn whether this is your case, contact the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).